 Therefore, artificial intelligence has a major role in transforming military operations and increasing their effectiveness and efficiency.

 The defense sector benefits a lot from employing additive manufacturing, leveraging it for the following purposes.

 - Replacing obsolete vehicle/military aircraft parts with 3D printed ones.

-This is especially relevant for Air Forces that follow the example of Boeing and Airbus and have necessary parts 3D printed instead of the ones manufactured in a traditional way.
-For example, they may be using aircraft for a couple of decades, and some parts of it need to be replaced.
-This is where additive manufacturing comes in: it’s much faster and more cost-saving to print these necessary parts.
+This is especially relevant for Air Forces that follow the example of Boeing and Airbus and have necessary parts 3D printed instead of the ones manufactured in a traditional way – it’s much faster and more cost-saving to print these necessary parts.

 - Building various structures, from bridges to shelters.

-Therefore, additive manufacturing is actively used by the military to quickly create a variety of things they require – from manufacturing vehicle parts to building necessary structures.
-In addition, the technology will contribute to overcoming supply chain issues thanks to deploying on-site 3D printers.
+Therefore, additive manufacturing is and will be actively used by the military to quickly create a variety of things they require – from “printing” vehicle parts to building necessary structures.
+The technology will also contribute to overcoming supply chain issues thanks to deploying on-site 3D printers.

 3. Advanced Defense Equipment